-Jumbo mortgages are different from traditional mortgages because they exceed the conforming limit set by Fannie Mae and Freddie Mac, the government-sponsored enterprises that purchase mortgages from commercial lenders.
+Jumbo mortgage loans are mortgages for higher-priced properties, and many mortgage lenders offer them.
+They’re called “jumbo” because they exceed the loan sizes set by Fannie Mae and Freddie Mac, the government-sponsored enterprises that buy loans from lenders.

-The amounts for jumbo loans vary by state and the counties within them: a jumbo loan in certain parts of California could be a $1 million loan while one in Virginia could be $750,000, says Mat Ishbia, CEO of United Wholesale Mortgage in Pontiac, Michigan.
+The amount of a jumbo loan varies by location.
+A jumbo loan in certain parts of California could be a $1 million loan, for example, while one in Virginia could be $750,000, notes Mat Ishbia, president and CEO of United Wholesale Mortgage in Pontiac, Michigan.

-“This can mean a down payment higher than the traditional 20 percent and instead be at 25 percent or 30 percent, but some lenders offer programs that have lower down payment requirements,” he says.
+- Down payment – The minimum down payment on a jumbo loan also varies by lender.
+This is because there’s less of a secondary market for jumbo loans, and more of them are held in the lender’s portfolio, explains Greg McBride, CFA, Bankrate chief financial analyst.
+“This can mean a down payment higher than the traditional 20 percent and instead be at 25 percent or 30 percent, but some lenders offer programs that have lower down payment requirements,” McBride says.

 “The long-held practice was that jumbo rates were higher than conforming loans because they lacked the government guarantee,” McBride says.
 “However, in the years following the financial crisis we have seen that change as the secondary market for jumbo loans all but disappeared, loan performance was particularly strong relative to smaller conforming loans and additional add-ons were tacked onto conforming loans.”